lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

 We have achieved optical bistability in MEEP!
 We have successfully reconstructed the hysteresis loop predicted by the theory.
-The agreement between MEEP and theory is seemingly good, however, it is important to keep in mind that we have fitted the :math:`\alpha` parameter of the theory to the simulation result, as finding the parameter analytically is beyond the scope of our documentation.
-Hence we cannot conclude that the values given by the simulation are matching the theory, but we can conclude that the functional form of the simulated curve is matching the form of the theoretical curve.
+The agreement between MEEP and theory is seemingly good, however, it is important to keep in mind that we have fitted the :math:`\alpha` parameter of the theory to the simulation result, as finding the value of the parameter analytically is beyond the scope of our documentation.
+Hence we cannot conclude that the values given by the simulation are matching the theory, but we can conclude that the functional form of the simulated curve is matching the form of the theoretical curve quite well.

 Conclusions
 ===========